The fantasy genre has the power to transport us to another world. Whether that’s books, films, or art, they ignite our imagination.

 Fantasy photographers elaborate costumes and intricate settings to set their scenes.
 And they also use many photo manipulation techniques to strengthen the magical elements within their work.

-25 Influential Fantasy Photographers in 2021
+25 Influential Fantasy Photographers

 If you’re still unsure of what fantasy photography can offer you, then check out our list of the 25 most influential fantasy photographers.